-My formal education includes computer science and story-crafting.
-Among my many careers I’ve been a barista, software engineer, internet entrepreneur, communications director, and fiction author.
-I’ve worked in artificial intelligence, ecommerce, micro-finance, social justice, and the high-end chocolate industry.
+My formal education includes computer science, story-crafting, and martial arts.
+My many careers include barista, software engineer, internet entrepreneur, communications director, fiction author, and life coach.
+I’ve worked in artificial intelligence, ecommerce, micro-finance, social justice, and the high-end fine chocolate industry.

 My published fiction includes fantasy, horror, mainstream, science fiction, humor, software documentation, and business plans.

 My business writing has ranged from the aforementioned plans to information architecture design to industry newsletters.
 I know how to make ideas accessible, compelling, and persuasive.
 (If you’re trying to explain a world-changing paradigm-shattering insight, drop me a note.
 I enjoy challenges.)

 Various other published non-fiction includes articles on human communications, dance, ecommerce, virtual reality, and chocolate.

 I’ve been a software developer for decades, combining in my teaching and writing ability to produce a range of technical resources for engineers and end-users.
 My early engineering work was in artificial intelligence research and development in which I helped with some early designs for the international space station.
 In the early ’90s I built some of the earliest websites and wrote tutorials to teach others how it was done.
 I helped create one of the first end-to-end ecommerce systems providing HBO and Sony’s first online store.
 In the aughts I created a web application using Ruby on Rails to crowd-source and organize data for some 1.5 million non-profit organizations.

 I have founded three internet start-ups, from web development to ecommerce to social justice.
 In those startups, I’ve taken on every job from software developer to chief editor to HR director to CEO.
 I know how to organize people, projects, and priorities.
 I have herded cats with a shoe string, staffed up teams with a grin, and passed out cookies on Fridays.
 I get things done.